[40%, sampled in Germany]

 Guess where Finlandia vodka is from?
-That’s right, it’s from Finland!
+That’s right, it’s from Finland.
 And did you know that it’s supposed to be Koskenkorva‘s big brother in a way?
-I didn’t.
-But hey, you never stop learning.

 If I am not mistaken, Finlandia is produced by the same state-owned Finnish company that makes Koskenkorva.
 But it’s not the same stuff.
-While Kossu is a traditional Finnish drink that many would consider to be a schnapps rather than a vodka (because it contains sugar), Finlandia is aimed at foreign markets, and it is indeed a pure vodka.
+While Kossu is a traditional Finnish drink that many would consider to be a schnapps rather than a vodka (because it contains sugar), Finlandia is aimed at foreign markets, and it’s pure vodka indeed.

-But apparently, it is American-owned now.
-I chose to still consider it a Finnish vodka though because it is being produced there as of now.
+But apparently, it switched ownership and belongs to some American company now.
+I chose to consider it a Finnish vodka anyway because it’s still being produced there.

 So how good is this stuff anyway?

-This is a good vodka.
-Another piece of solid quality from the North, one might say.
+Another piece of solid quality from the north, one might say.